rjv6261/DCS_ATC2.0/README.md

 - Hand-offs for radio controllers.
 Like BMS, I have added a "hand-off" I also want to expand on these

-- Queue management – the script queues aircraft for takeoff and landing and notifies each pilot of their position. (this is untested but i think should work lol)
+- Queue management – the script queues aircraft for takeoff and landing and notifies each pilot of their position.

 - Redundancy – if a player requests taxi clearance again after already being cleared, the script repeats the original clearance instead of returning an error.
 (I will work on more robust error handling.
 However it wont crash)